 How many bandages are in a pack?

-Bandage packs purchased at Target stores or Target online are sold in 20-count bandage packs with each pack including 10 medium & 10 small bandages.
-Bandage packs purchased online via Tru-Colour’s website, Amazon or in bulk are 30-count bandage packs with each pack including 15 medium & 15 small bandages.
+Bandage packs purchased at Target stores or Target online are sold in 20-count bandage packs.
+Each 20-count bandage pack includes 10 medium & 10 small bandages.
+Bandage packs purchased online via Tru-Colour’s website, Amazon or in bulk are 30-count bandage packs.
+Each 30-count bandage pack includes 15 medium & 15 small bandages.

 Do you ship to countries outside of North America?